 Offer your product at a discounted price for a limited time period and see how it affects your conversion rate.
 Running a promotion after launching a new product can help you to quickly reach more potential customers.

 12. Use Launch Platforms

 Make use of Amazon-complaint marketplaces to promote your products.
-For example, Jump Send features a marketplace with over 100,000 shoppers hungry for Amazon deals.
+For example, Jungle Scout’s Launch tool features a marketplace with over 100,000 shoppers hungry for Amazon deals.
 You can use the platform to run quick promotions and instantly improve your sales velocity and ranking.
-Jump Send is complaint with Amazon’s terms of service and supports international Amazon markets.
+This tool is compliant with Amazon’s terms of service and supports international Amazon markets.

 Conversion Rate Summary

 Improving your Amazon conversion rate can be a huge pain, but it’s a surefire way to help you rank better on Amazon search results and get more sales.
 Don’t just copy what your competitors are doing.
 Analyze their listings and work with the tips provided in this post to craft a strategy that works best for your product.